christoomey/vim-quicklink/README.md

 Usage
 -----

+### URL Searching

-Start by visually selecting the word or phrase you want to add a link around, then press `<C-k>` to activate the plugin.
+The main feature of `vim-quicklink` is to search for and insert a relevant link without needing to leave vim.
+You can do this by visually selecting the word or phrase you want to add a link around, then press `<C-k>` to activate the plugin.
 A prompt will pop up asking for the text to search for, defaulting to the highlighted text.
 Hit `<enter>` to run the search.
 A results window will pop up with the following keymaps:

 - `<tab>` - Jump to next search result
 - `<S-tab>` - Jump to the previous result